SMAC-Group/gmwm/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs in R 3.2.2 with --as-cran.
+There were no ERRORs or WARNINGs in R 3.2.2 with --as-cran or under win-devel.

 We did receive a note: